Can You Claim Your Partner as a Dependent?

-Your partner must file a separate married return, not a joint return with their spouse, if they're still legally married to someone else because their divorce isn’t final yet.
+Your partner must file a separate married return, not a joint return with their spouse if they're still legally married to someone else because their divorce isn’t final yet.
 Neither your partner nor their spouse can owe taxes if they file separate married returns.

-An exception exists if they're filing jointly simply to claim a refund of all taxes withheld from their limited pay.
+An exception exists if they're filing jointly simply to claim a refund of all taxes withheld from their pay.

 The IRS additionally says that your relationship with your partner must be “legal” in the state where you reside.
-This doesn’t mean you have to get married or enter into a recognized domestic partnership, but it could be a problem if your partner is still legally married to someone else and you live in a state where it’s illegal to cohabit with a partner who’s married to someone else.
+This doesn’t mean you have to get married or enter into a recognized domestic partnership, but it could be a problem if your partner is still legally married to someone else and you live in a state where it’s illegal to cohabit with a partner who’s married to someone other than you.

 Finally, no one else can claim your partner as a dependent.
 The Internal Revenue Code provides that only one taxpayer can claim the same individual as a dependent per tax year.